overlookmotel/livepack/README.md

 };
 ```

-You **must** register the require hook before *any* other code runs.
-The input file must just be an entry point which `require()`s the app.
+You **must** register the require hook before **any** other `require()` calls.
+The input file should be just be an entry point which `require()`s the app and exports it.
 Code in the entry point file will not be instrumented and so cannot be serialized.

-The entry point must be CommonJS.
-The rest of the app can be written in ESM (see below).
+The entry point file must be CommonJS.
+The rest of the app can be written in ESM (use `esm` option).

 #### Require hook options